epi-api/slate-zh/source/index.html.md

 ## SRNs

 An SRN is a System Resource Name.
-It is a typed identifier that may reference any object within our platform.
+It is a typed identifier that may reference any object within the Wyre platform.
 Many of our API calls and data schemas leverage SRNs in order to add flexibility and decouple services.
 All SRNs follow the same format:

 type | Identifier
 --------- | -----------
-contact | A contact id (contact:CO-123123123)
+contact | A contact id (e.g. contact:567a93fb)
-paymentmethod | A payment method such as a bank account (paymentmethod:PA-123123123) email | An email address (email:test@epiapi.com) cellphone | A cellphone number (cellphone:+8615555555555) account | A plafrom account (account:AC-123123123) wallet | A single wallet (wallet:WA-123123123) transfer | A transfer (possibly including a conversion) of currency (transfer:TF-123123123)
+paymentmethod | A payment method such as a credit card, bank account, etc. email | An email address (e.g. email:dev@sendwyre.com) cellphone | A cellphone number (e.g. cellphone:+15555555555) bitcoin | Blockchain addresses ethereum | Blockchain addresses account | A Wyre account wallet | A single wallet that can hold monies transfer | A transfer (possibly including a conversion) of currency

 ## Fees

-To understand how are fees are calculated and charged, please refer <a href="XXXXXXXXXXXXXX" target="_blank">here</a>.
+To understand how are fees are calculated and charged, please refer <a href="https://support.sendwyre.com/digital-currency-basics/bitcoin-payouts" target="_blank">here</a>.

 ## Error Table

 Successful requests will be a HTTP 200 response after any successful call.
 The body of successful requests depend on the endpoint. <br>

-Whenever a problem occurs, we will respond to the client using a 4xx or 5xx status code.
+Whenever a problem occurs, Wyre will respond to the client using a 4xx or 5xx status code.
 In this case, the body of the response will be an exception object which describes the problem. <br>

 Exception | Description | HTTPs Status Code
 --------- | ----------- | -----------